0xPolygonMiden/miden-node/docs/src/operator/architecture.md

 Transactions are placed in a mempool and are periodically sampled to form batches of transactions.
 These batches are proved, and then periodically aggregated into a block.
 This block is then proved and committed to the store.

+Proof generation in production is typically outsourced to a remote machine with appropriate resources.
+For convenience, it is also possible to perform proving in-process.
+This is useful when running a local node for test purposes.

+## Faucet

+A stand-alone binary which serves a webpage where users can request tokens from a customizable faucet account.
+The faucet communicates with the node via the RPC component and is not considered special by the node.
+It is a simple reference implementation of a faucet.